How to Get an Expungement

 - Completion of the Petition: You must then fill out a Petition and an Order of Expungement for the Court.
 You must complete the petition and the order before proceeding to step 3.

 - Serving the Petition: The petition must be served on the court.
-Unless a stipulation is obtained, expungement may not be granted until 30 days after service of the petition.
+Unless a stipulation is obtained, expungement may not be granted until 60 days after service of the petition.
 This allows time for the prosecuting attorney or the crime victim to file a written objection to the petition, and for the court to order an evaluation, if necessary.
-If an objection is filed, the court must set a hearing and notify the prosecuting attorney, petitioner and victim of the hearing date.
+If an objection is filed, the defendant may request a hearing and notify the prosecuting attorney, petitioner and victim of the hearing date.

 - Written Evaluation: The court may order the Prosecuting Attorney to prepare a written evaluation regarding the petition, including its recommendations.
 If you file a written objection to the conclusions and recommendation in the evaluation within 15 days after receipt of the evaluation, the court will set a hearing date and notify the parties listed above.